Andersonia, California: History

 The mill was almost sold in April 1906 to the Wright Blodgett Company of Saginaw, but the earthquake on April 18 caused the buyer to back out.

 In 1921, the mill, equipment, and machinery were all dismantled for storage and the town was officially closed.

 Heavy rains in 1925-6 caused the dam to burst sending the twenty-year old logs, down the Eel River.

-Andersons' grandsons brought new life to the mill with an Arcata-based "Andersonia Forest Products".
-The company name changed again to Indian Creek Lumber Company.
-In 1950, another name change back to Andersonia Forest Products and a new manager, Tom Dimmick, originally from Centralia, Washington, was brought on.
+Andersons' grandsons brought new life to the mill in 1940 with an Arcata-based "Andersonia Forest Products".
+The company name was briefly changed to Indian Creek Lumber Company, but by 1950, it was once again called Andersonia Forest Products and Tom Dimmick of Centralia, Washington, was brought on as the manager.
 Lumber was trucked out over U.S. Route 101 rather than rebuilding the railroad and wharf at Bear Harbor.
 The locomotives were preserved in 1962.
 The sawmill operated until local timber supplies were exhausted in 1972.